Detailed Differences between onnx and onnx_light#

 dependency on protobuf at compile time or at runtime.

-The C++ shared object (
+The C++ shared object built by

-_onnxpy.so) built byonnx_lightis smaller because it does not statically link any portion oflibprotobuf.All parsing and serialization code lives in a single self-contained library that can be consumed by other C++ projects without installing protobuf (see C++ onnx-light examples).
+onnx_lightis smaller because it does not statically link any portion oflibprotobuf.All parsing and serialization code lives in a single self-contained library that can be consumed by other C++ projects without installing protobuf (see C++ onnx-light examples).

 C++ projects that only need protobuf-compatible message types can link